dwaite/multipass/draft-waite-multipass-retrieval.md

 The abstract flow illustrated in {{fig-retrieval-flow}} describes the interaction between the holder, authorization server and issuer to retrieve tickets.

-1. The Holder retrieves metadata for the issuer to understand the requirements and capabilities of the Issuer.
+1. The Holder retrieves metadata for the issuer to understand the requirements and capabilities of that issuer.

 2. The Metadata Endpoint returns the issuer metadata along with information on the appropriate Authorization Server.